avalanche-foundation/ACPs/ACPs/25-vm-application-errors.md

 Optional section that discusses the security implications/considerations relevant to the proposed change.

-Clients should be aware that peers can aribtrarily send `AppError` messages to invoke error handling logic in a VM.
+Clients should be aware that peers can arbitrarily send `AppError` messages to invoke error handling logic in a VM.

 ## Open Questions